jackteversham/K-means_clustering/README.md

 - n specifies the number of clusters
 - b specifies the bin interval size
-- invoke with -f flag to apply the additional feature (note this only takes affect without -color flag i.e. when grayscale)
+- invoke with -f flag to apply the additional feature (note this only takes affect without -color flag i.e. when grayscale) --> When running with -f, an example image will be printed to demonstrate what the algorithm is doing
 - invoke with -color to apply clustering according to color feature

 ./clusterer <dataset> [-o output] [-k n] [-bin b] [-f] [-color]